 Also called narrow AI, this is a model that has a set range of skills and focuses on one particular set of tasks.
 Most AI currently in use is weak AI, unable to learn or perform tasks outside of its specialist skill set.

-A single term doesn’t always mean very much in isolation.
+Some of these AI terms don’t always mean very much without context.
 However, when combined with some basic understanding of the way machine learning works, they can form a powerful foundation that will enable you to make informed business decisions.
 If you want to continue building out your knowledge base, start with training: the process that will make or break your model.
 Check out our introduction to training data for more.